nothingstopsme/BT_BCM_COMBO/README.md

    This change helps to simplify the original implementation, where each sender had to build its own way of synchronisation with synchronisation points (where waiting actually happens) scattered around the code.
 However, it should be noted that this new synchronisation mechanism is realised by matching responses with requests of the same "sync ids" generated based on their packet type + opcode; as a result, it still fails to distinguish responses in some edge cases (as the original implementation did), like two consecutive responses of the same type and the same opcode are received in reply to two consecutive requests, but the second request might end up matching the first response as the first request happened to be sent in "asynchronous mode".

 3. The use of spin locks has been largely revised to
-   * Reduce the sizes of critical sections
+   * Reduce the sizes of critical sections.
-   * Remove unnecessary on/off switches on interrupts, as all locks are supposed to be used in the context of "kernel processes/threads"
+   * Remove unnecessary on/off switches on interrupts, as all locks are supposed to be used in the context of "kernel processes/threads".
-   * Be not spin-locked when sleeping might be triggered (e.g. copy_to_user() is going to be called)
+   * Be not spin-locked when sleeping might be triggered (e.g. copy_to_user() is going to be called).

-4. tx/rx queuing is streamlined so that only one queue is used for each direction (a shared tx queue is installed at Line Discipline driver, while BT protocol driver and V4L2 FM driver are both equipped with a rx queue)
+4. tx/rx queuing is streamlined so that only one queue is used for each direction (a shared tx queue is installed at Line Discipline driver, while BT protocol driver and V4L2 FM driver are both equipped with a rx queue).

 5. Exposing the interface (via V4L2 control) of configuring FM radio with regional band presets defined by V4L2 FM driver.